Stop! Your Lease Extension in Gilwern Could Be FREE

 If you are facing a significant premium because your lease in Gilwern has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is generally considered that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 35 years left, the property will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with more than one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 35 years unexpired, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement